LeNPaul/full-circle/_posts/2019-08-13-focus-only-on-what-you-can-control.md

 category: [ lessons learned ]
 ---

-A few weeks ago, I read [Meditations, by Marcus Aurelius](https://en.wikipedia.org/wiki/Meditations).
+A few weeks ago, I read *[Meditations](https://en.wikipedia.org/wiki/Meditations)* by Marcus Aurelius.
 It was a book that was recommended to me by many, that I had been meaning to read for a long time.

 I was on vacation with my family for two weeks, and thought that it would be a fitting book to read, as this was the first real break I have had from work in a while.